poweredcache/powered-cache/readme.txt

 Yes, you can find export/import options in the "Misc" sections of the settings page.

 = Does it cache API requests? =
 Yes, it caches GET requests on API.
-If you have query parameters on the request, you will need to allow query parameter in the"Accepted query strings" under the "Advanced Options" section.
+If you have query parameters on the request, you will need to allow query parameter in the"Cache query strings" under the "Advanced Options" section.

 = Is it compatible with PHP 8+ =
 Yes, it’s compatible with PHP 8+